Reverse Crunch

 • Starting Position: Begin by lying flat on your back with your arms positioned either by your sides or overhead.
 Ensure that your lower back remains pressed against the ground.
 Then, lift your legs, either bent or extended, while maintaining this position.

 • Execution: Initiate the movement by engaging your core muscles, specifically the rectus abdominis.
-If starting from an extended leg position, simultaneously bend your legs while bringing your knees towards your chest to create spinal flexion and fully contract the rectus abdominis muscle; otherwise, engage the core muscles and lift the lower body towards the chest.
+If starting from the extended leg position, simultaneously bend your legs while bringing your knees towards your chest to create spinal flexion and fully contract the rectus abdominis muscle; otherwise, lift the lower body towards the chest.
 Hold this position briefly, then slowly lower your lower body back to the starting position.

 Breathing Technique: